Shares of Sweetgreen soar following Wall Street debut – KION546

 Sweetgreen’s stock nearly doubled in price mid-day Thursday, hours after the upscale salad chain made its Wall Street debut.

-The company set its price at $28 per share Wednesday, ahead of its Thursday Initial Public Offering.
+The company set its price at $28 per share Wednesday, ahead of its initial public offering Thursday.
 The stock price jumped to about $54 at one point, and was hovering around $52 per share in afternoon trading.

 The salad chain, which opened in 2007 and today has 140 restaurants, has a goal of serving “healthy food at scale,” according to an SEC filing related to its IPO.